Data Engineering Partner Selection: The 2026 Five-Stage Framework

 The AI copilot integration probe.
 Ask how the vendor’s delivery team uses AI coding tools (GitHub Copilot, Cursor, Claude) on client engagements.
 Specifically: what’s their policy on AI-generated code review, and how do they handle proprietary data exposure in copilot prompts?
 Vendors with no policy on this are operating without guardrails on your IP.

 The 4-week paid pilot rubric.
 Every final-round vendor should run a paid, time-boxed pilot before contract signature.
-The full scoping guide is in data engineering POC scoping.
+The full scoping approach is in the due diligence checklist.
 The brief version: scope it to one real problem (not a toy dataset), set four weekly milestone checkpoints, and evaluate the vendor on delivery quality, communication clarity, and their response to a deliberate mid-pilot scope question.
 How a vendor handles ambiguity in week two tells you more than their proposal did.

-Stage 4: Negotiation — six clauses that move project economics more than headline rate
+Stage 4: Which contract clauses move project economics more than headline rate?

 Most procurement teams focus negotiation energy on the day rate.
 That’s where the smallest lever is.
 The six clauses below move project economics - total cost, project continuity, and risk allocation - far more than a 5% rate reduction.